-- Exercise.
-Light physical activity may be resumed 2-3 weeks after surgery.
+- Sleep: Sleep on your back with your head elevated about 30-40 degrees (2-3 pillows).
+Do not sleep on your side.
+Keeping your body more upright will minimize swelling.
+Continue this for one week. - Exercise: Light physical activity may be resumed 2-3 weeks after surgery.
 Remember to start easy and build back up to your previous exercise levels.
-At 6-8 weeks or when further instructed by Dr. Anderson, more intense exercise can be started.
-Just know that swelling may transiently be worse with exercise. - Arm Movement.
-Limit your arm use to daily activities such as brushing your teeth, eating, and combing/shampooing your hair.
+At 6-8 weeks or when further instructed by your surgeon, more intense exercise can be started.
+Just know that swelling may transiently be worse with exercise. - Arm Movement: Limit your arm use to daily activities such as brushing your teeth, eating, and combing/shampooing your hair.
 Avoid rigorous movement and do not lift more than 5 lbs.
 Let pain be your limiting factor.
-If it hurts, please don't do it. - Surgery Bra.
-Expect to wear a special bra for the entire first week after surgery and then as recommended by your surgeon.
+If it hurts, please do not do it. - Compression Bra: Expect to wear a special bra for the entire first week after surgery and then as recommended by your surgeon.
 The bra should fit snug but not too tight.
-The surgical bra is to provide support while you heal from surgery. - Driving.
-Do NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
-Use good judgment. - Return to work.
-Most patients require approximately 5-7 days off work depending on their job responsibilities.
-Returning to work with a light schedule initially or even part-time can be beneficial as well.

-- Sexual Intercourse.
-Sexual activity can be resumed when you feel ready with no restrictions.
+The surgical bra is to provide support while you heal from surgery. - Driving: DO NOT operate a vehicle or make important decisions until you have been off pain medications for 24 hours.
+Use good judgment. - Return to work: Most patients require approximately 5-7 days off work depending on their job responsibilities.
+Returning to work with a light schedule initially or even parttime can be beneficial as well. - Sexual Intercourse: Sexual activity can be resumed when you feel ready with no restrictions.
 Incisions should be well healed.
-Patients typically feel ready after one month. - Displacement Exercises.
-Unless instructed otherwise, breast exercises are not needed after a breast augmentation with Dr. Anderson.
+Patients typically feel ready after one month. - Displacement Exercises: Unless instructed otherwise, breast exercises are not needed after a breast augmentation.
 This is particularly true if anatomical-shaped implants have been used.
 These maneuvers can cause malrotation of the shaped devices.
 If it appears in your follow-up evaluations that stretching is needed along the lower portion of the breasts, these exercises may be advised.
-Dr. Anderson will provide any necessary instruction at that time. - Sleeping.
-It is advised that for the first few weeks you sleep on your side or your back in order to avoid putting too much pressure on the breasts.
+Your surgeon will provide any necessary instruction at that time. - Sleeping: It is advised for the first few weeks to sleep on your side or your back to avoid putting too much pressure on the breasts. - Showering: You may shower with assistance the day following surgery.
+Remove your bra.
+Incisions are covered with a waterproof dressing and require no special attention.
+Put your bra back on after your shower.